Werrington County

 Werrington County is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated dwelling structures in Werrington County as 99.2% houses and 0.8% other dwellings, compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Werrington County was recorded at 35.1%, with mortgaged dwellings at 45.3% and rented ones at 19.6%.
-The median monthly mortgage repayment in the area was $2,167, below Sydney metro's average of $2,427.
-The median weekly rent figure was $415, compared to Sydney metro's $470.
-Nationally, Werrington County's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Werrington County, as per the latest Census, 99.2% of dwellings were houses with the remaining 0.8% being other types such as semi-detached properties and apartments.
+This is in contrast to Sydney metro's dwelling structure which was 55.9% houses and 44.1% other dwellings.
+Home ownership in Werrington County stood at 35.1%, with mortgaged dwellings at 45.3% and rented dwellings at 19.6%.
+The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
+The median weekly rent figure for Werrington County was $415, compared to Sydney metro's $470.
+Nationally, Werrington County's median monthly mortgage repayments were higher at $2,167 against the Australian average of $1,863, and median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing